Towards Accelerated Model Training via Bayesian Data Selection: Experiment

 In this section, we conduct ablation studies on model architecture, zero-shot predictor, and some critical hyper-parameters (e.g., $\alpha$, $n_e$).

-\textbf{Model architecture.} We test our method with the powerful Vision Transformer (ViT)~\cite{dosovitskiy2020image} architecture on WebVision-200.
-Specifically, we experiment with a ViT-B/16 model pre-trained unsupervisedly by Masked Auto-encoder~\cite{he2022masked}.
-Notably, fine-tuning a pre-trained model is preferred over training a model from scratch recently.
+\textbf{Model architecture.} We test our method using the powerful Vision Transformer (ViT)~\cite{dosovitskiy2020image} architecture on WebVision-200.
+Specifically, we experiment with a ViT-B/16 model pre-trained unsupervisedly by Masked Auto-encoder~\cite{he2022masked}, considering that fine-tuning a pre-trained model is preferred over training a model from scratch in practice.
 We provide the training curve of our method in \cref{fig:vit_fine}, where uniform sampling is included for comparison.
 The huge performance gap between our method and the baseline validates the efficacy of our method in this setting.

 \textbf{Zero-shot predictor.} We next assess the impact of the zero-shot predictor on our method.
-We specify the zero-shot predictor with various CLIP variants (e.g., RN50 and ViT-B/16), and draw the training curves in \cref{fig:clip_arch}.
+We specify the zero-shot predictor with various CLIP variants (e.g., RN50 and ViT-B/16) and draw the training curves in \cref{fig:clip_arch}.
 As shown, although the zero-shot accuracy of the RN50 variant is significantly lower than that of ViT-B/16, the speedup effect of the two backbones is similar.
 This finding suggests the robustness of our method against the selection of the zero-shot predictor.

+In the above experiments, we use CLIP-based zero-shot predictors without further tuning.
+Here, we perform linear probing using the CLIP models to demonstrate if we can achieve good convergence trivially.
+We simply adopt the uniform sampling strategy and report the results in \cref{table:clip-lp}.
+We do not report convergence speed because the baseline uses pre-trained weights while our method trains models from scratch.
+As shown, our method still bypasses the baseline with clear margins.

+We replace the zero-shot predictor used in our method with the validation model in RHO-LOSS~\cite{mindermann2022prioritized} and present the corresponding results in \cref{table:another-vm}.
+The comparison proves the superiority of our method over RHO-LOSS.
+These results also reflect that our method is robust against the specification of the validation model.

 \textbf{Hyper-parameters.} We then analyze the effects of three crucial hyper-parameters, $\alpha$, $n_e$, and the temperature $\tau$ used by the softmax operation in the CLIP zero-shot predictor. \cref{fig:alpha} shows training curves associated with various $\alpha$.
 We see that too large $\alpha$ (i.e., lightening the second term in \cref{eq:obj-last}) can lead to a significant drop in training speed and final performance, which emphasizes the importance of the zero-shot predictor.
 Nevertheless, using only the zero-shot predictor (i.e., $\alpha=0$) is also suboptimal, leading to degraded final accuracy.
 Hence, we conclude that both terms in the lower bound of the original data selection principle are beneficial, where the first term accounts more for the later training stages while the second term accounts more for the earlier ones. \cref{fig:ne} shows the ablations study on $n_e$, and we witness the robustness of our method against $n_e$. \cref{fig:tau} shows training curves corresponding to different $\tau$.
 We observe that an appropriate temperature boosts our method considerably.